JamesSmith1202/13_graphics/README.md

 ## Newly Implemented Features:
 * OBJ Mesh files - Works with n-vertice faces(not restricted to any amount of vertices for a face)

+** Must extract .obj files from objs.zip to root of repository to use script

 ![Gif Missing](https://media.giphy.com/media/RMhbkSi5EOHrhDMbI5/giphy.gif)

 # Syntax